cortinaluis/vue-google-map-sample/README.md

 Well, `components/google_map_loader` is basically just a wrapper for [google-maps-api-loader](https://github.com/laurencedorman/google-maps-api-loader), and loading Google Map is the only job it's got.
-As we load `components/google_map_loader` as a Vue component, we don't need to worry about how to sync the load, but it automatically do the job for you.
+When we load `components/google_map_loader` as a Vue component, we really don't have to bother much about how we sync the load, but Vue will automatically do the job for you.

-For `components/google_map_loader` needs configurations in order to load Google Map, we pass `mapElemId`, `apiKey`, and `config`.
+For `components/google_map_loader` needs configurations as it loads Google Map, we pass `mapElemId`, `apiKey`, and `config`.
-Where `isReady` isn't really necessary, but I'm passing this function for `components/google_map_loader` to call it upon the map instantiation and `view/map` can tell when the map is ready (I have some map resizing job).
+Where `isReady` isn't really necessary, but I thought it would be useful.
+Currently, I am passing `isReady` for `components/google_map_loader`
+to call it upon the map instantiation as `view/map` can figure out
+the map is ready (I have some map resizing job).

 Notice also, that we have 2 templates defined above for named-slots, `map-base` and `map-others`.
 These 2 templates are meant to fill the corresponding